wunderwuzzi23/blog/content/posts/2020/capability-maturity-model-test-red-teaming.md

 Given the info above it should be pretty obvious where your company's offensive security program is at currently.

-A good next step will be to define more precise descriptions for each level to furthermore objectively measure which level an organization fits in.
-Although, this might be a rabbit hole and more paperwork then the use we get out of it.
-We will see.
+An interesting next step will be to define more precise descriptions for each level to furthermore objectively measure which level an organization fits in.
+Although, this might be a rabbit hole and more paperwork then the use we get out of it - but it might be helpful in the long run.

 ## Conclusion